NEAR: Neighborhood Edge AggregatoR for Graph Classification: Introduction

 \section{Introduction}

 Interest in learning graph structured data has risen rapidly in recent years because of its wide applicability in bioinformatics, chemoinformatics, social network analysis and data mining.
 For learning graph-structured data, we need an algorithm that can effectively represent the graph structure and relations between the graph nodes.
-In recent years, numerous approaches to learn graph structure were developed, including graph kernel methods \cite{retgk,awl,shervashidze2009efficient,shervashidze2011weisfeiler,borgwardt2005shortest} and "neural message passing" \cite{gilmer2017neural} based graph neural network (GNN) methods \cite{diffpool,graphsage,dgcnn,patchysan,kipf2016semi,defferrard2016convolutional,DBLP:conf/icml/XuLTSKJ18,xie2018crystal,DBLP:conf/aaai/0001RFHLRG19}.
+In recent years, numerous approaches to learn graph structure were developed, including graph kernel methods \citep{retgk,awl,shervashidze2009efficient,shervashidze2011weisfeiler,borgwardt2005shortest} and "neural message passing" \citep{gilmer2017neural} based graph neural network (GNN) methods \citep{diffpool,graphsage,dgcnn,patchysan,kipf2016semi,defferrard2016convolutional,DBLP:conf/icml/XuLTSKJ18,xie2018crystal}.

 Most of GNN algorithms aggregate feature information on connected nodes recursively, and thereby create new feature vectors for each node in the graph.
-Attention methods \cite{vaswani2017attention} are also used to get a better representation of graphs when aggregating node features \cite{velickovic2018graph,DBLP:conf/kdd/LeeRK18,abu2018watch,zhang2018gaan}.
-By repeating this process, an algorithm gets information about $k$-hop neighborhood of each node and a representation of the whole graph by combining those feature vectors.
-Graph isomoprhism network (GIN) \cite{xu2018how} formulated this GNN encompassing process mathematically by using a concept of multiset functions.
+By repeating this process, an algorithm gets information about $k$-hop neighborhood of each node and a representation of the whole graph by combining those feature vectors. \cite{xu2018how} formulated this GNN encompassing process mathematically by using a concept of multiset functions.

-A major limitation of GNN architectures’ aggregator is that each node uses only its neighborhood nodes' information, which does not comprise relationships of neighborhood nodes.
-This limitation causes GNN architectures map different graphs into the same representation, which leads difficulties in learning the graph structure.
-To illustrate this limitation, we propose a family of artificial graphs that are impossible to classify using the 1-dimensional Weisfeiler-Lehman (WL) test \cite{weisfeiler1968reduction} and traditional GNN algorithms with the 1-hop neighborhood aggregator; this shows that reflecting relationships between the nodes in the neighborhood is necessary.
+A major limitation of 1-hop based GNN algorithms is that each node uses only its neighborhood nodes' information, which does not comprise relationships of neighborhood nodes.
+This limitation causes GNN architectures map different neighborhoods into the same representation, which leads difficulties in learning the graph structure.
+To illustrate this limitation, we propose a family of artificial graphs that are impossible to classify using the 1-dimensional Weisfeiler-Lehman (WL) test \citep{weisfeiler1968reduction} and Graph Isomorphism Network (GIN); this shows that reflecting relationships between the nodes in the neighborhood is necessary.